Documentation Index

 Categories of processed Personal Data

-Servitly allows configuring properties to collect and managing personal data, like:
+Servitly allows configuring properties to collect and manage personal data, such as:

-• Personal data: name, surname, address, social security number, date of birth.
+• Personal data: name, surname, address, company role.

 • Contact details: e-mail, phone number (home phone, mobile phone, fax).

-• Data that the Customer can decide to add through the Servitly interface.
+• Other data that the Console user can decide to add.

 Moreover, some of the metrics published by the connected devices may be used to infer user habits.
 For instance, the thermostat temperature set point can be used to determine when the user is at home.